ergon/airlock-minikube-example/README.md

 # Airlock Minikube Example

-This repository contains a deployment example for [Airlock] on [Minikube].
+This repository contains deployment examples for [Airlock] on [Minikube].
 It shows how to protect a backend application with Airlock Microgateway and how to identify users using Airlock IAM.
 The source code is available under the [MIT license].

 ## About Ergon